subquery/documentation/docs/run_publish/publish.md

 ## Benefits of hosting your project with SubQuery's Managed Service

-The biggest dApps depend on SubQuery's enterprise level Managed Service - with 100s of millions of daily requests and hundreds of active projects, SubQuery's Managed Service provides industry leading hosting for our customers.
+The biggest dApps depend on SubQuery's enterprise level Managed Service.
+With 100's of millions of daily requests and hundreds of active projects, SubQuery's Managed Service provides industry leading hosting for our customers.

 - We'll run your SubQuery projects for you in a high performance, scalable, and managed public service.
 - This service is being provided to the community with a generous free tier!
 You can host your first two SubQuery projects for absolutely free!
 - You can make your projects public so that they'll be listed in the [SubQuery Explorer](https://explorer.subquery.network) and anyone around the world can view them.
-- We're integrated with GitHub, so anyone in your GitHub organisations will be able to view shared organisation projects.

 You can upgrade to take advantage of the following paid services: